wastewater treatment aerial view

 TrojanUVSigna

-The TrojanUVSigna® incorporates innovations, including TrojanUV Solo Lamp® Technology, to reduce the total cost of ownership and drastically simplify operation and maintenance.
-It is the ideal solution for treatment plants in need of revolutionary UV technology.
+The TrojanUVSigna® uses innovative technology to reduce the total cost of ownership and simplify operation and maintenance for treatment plants.

 Learn More